JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Experiments and Analysis

 \subsection{Human-Defined Subjects vs. LLM-Induced Subjects}

+We compare human-defined subjects with JE-IRT--induced abilities from two complementary perspectives.
+First, we quantitatively measure how embedding clusters align with the predefined MMLU subject labels.
+Second, we use a difference-of-means probe~\citep{marks2024the} to examine representative directions in the embedding space and assess whether specific interpretable abilities are captured, potentially spanning multiple subjects.

-To compare how LLMs organize questions with human-defined subjects, we focus on MMLU (57 subjects).
-We cluster the JE-IRT question embeddings into $K\!=\!57$ groups using $k$-means on unit-normalized embeddings, and then compare the induced clusters to the original labels.
+\paragraph{Human-Defined Subjects versus Learned JE-IRT Clusters.} To compare how LLMs organize questions with human-defined subjects, we focus on MMLU (57 subjects).
+We cluster the JE-IRT question embeddings into $K\!=\!57$ groups using $k$-means.
+Before clustering, we normalize all embeddings to unit length, so that Euclidean distance between embeddings reduces to cosine dissimilarity.
+We then compare the induced clusters to the original labels.
 We report standard agreement measures---purity, inverse purity, NMI, homogeneity, and completeness---in Table~\ref{tab:kmeans_subjects}.

 Across metrics, scores fall in a moderate range (roughly $0.25$–$0.42$), indicating partial but not tight alignment between the LLM-induced clusters and human-defined subjects.
 Two consistent patterns emerge.
 First, \emph{homogeneity} tends to exceed \emph{completeness}: clusters are internally coherent (questions within a cluster often share a label), but many human-defined subjects are fragmented across multiple clusters.
 Second, \emph{purity} generally exceeds \emph{inverse purity}, reinforcing the same asymmetry: a cluster often maps cleanly to one dominant subject, yet each subject is spread over several clusters.
 Together with the moderate \textit{NMI}, this suggests that the model forms a subject taxonomy that is not isomorphic to curricular categories.
+These findings are stable across random seeds and robust to the choice of number of clusters (Appendix~\ref{app:clustering_stability}).

 This divergence is expected and interpretable: from the model's perspective, items that cluster together require similar \emph{abilities} from the LLM, which need not coincide with textbook subjects.
 In other words, what humans label as one subject may consist of distinct skills for the model (see Appendix~\ref{app:example_opposite_questions} for an example in which two questions from the same human-defined subject require nearly opposite abilities).